-That’s why we’ve taken the time to discuss the top web design trends of 2018.
+That’s why we’ve taken the time to discuss the top web design trends.
 The most prominent shift we’ve seen in the last year – according to a StatCounter Global Stats survey – is that mobile and tablet traffic has surpassed the internet usage performed via desktop.

 Take a look below to find out the top five trends we believe will affect web development in 2018.

 Designing with mobile devices in mind is nothing new; in fact, it’s been on most web designers radars for some years now.

 But, many professionals have now shifted from designing desktop sites that look good on small screens to designing for mobiles first and desktops second.
 It’s now best practice to design mobile-first and desktop second.

 Failing to think about mobile devices can have critical consequences for your business.
 If your website isn’t optimized for mobile, then you’ll see your bounce rate skyrocket as users leave your website within just a few seconds.